Sherwood B. Idso: Climate science

 In 1972, Idso published an article called "An American Haboob", in which he documented a large dust storm in Arizona which occurred on July 16, 1971, and which stretched from Tucson to Phoenix.

-In 1980, Idso published research which concluded that climate sensitivity was probably only about 0.3 °C. The following year, he criticized NASA's global warming predictions, saying they were "about 10 times too great," adding that, in his view, global warming would have a beneficial effect on agriculture.
+In 1980, Idso published research which concluded that climate sensitivity was probably only about 0.3 °C, about a tenth of the generally accepted value.
+The following year, he opposed NASA's global warming predictions, saying they were "about 10 times too great," adding that, in his view, global warming would have a beneficial effect on agriculture.

 In 1984, Idso, along with A.J.
 Brazel, published a study in Nature which concluded, contrary to a report the National Academy of Sciences released the previous year, that rising CO2 levels would increase streamflow.
 The study's authors argued that the NAS report came to the opposite conclusion because it neglected the effect of rising CO2 levels on plants.

 In the 1997 book, Global Warming: The Science and the Politics Idso said: "I find no compelling reason to believe that the earth will necessarily experience any global warming as a consequence of the ongoing rise in the atmosphere's carbon dioxide concentration."

 In the 1998 paper, CO_{2}-induced global warming: a skeptic's view of potential climate change Idso said: "Several of these cooling forces have individually been estimated to be of equivalent magnitude, but of opposite sign, to the typically predicted greenhouse effect of a doubling of the air’s CO_{2} content, which suggests to me that little net temperature change will ultimately result from the ongoing buildup of CO_{2} in Earth's atmosphere."

+Personal life

+Religion and Marriage

+Idso was a member of the Church of Jesus Christ of Latter-Day Saints.
+He was married and sealed to Carolyn Marie Wakefield in the Logan, Utah temple on August 23, 1963, whom he referred to as "the most beautiful woman in the world" in his diary.

+Family Life and Pastimes

+Sherwood and Carolyn had seven children: his sons Grant, Keith, Craig, Lance, Wayne, and his daughters Jennifer and Julene.
+Idso was described as a very intelligent man, but also one who had a "great sense of humor."
+Idso held a lifelong fascination with nature as well as an enjoyment of photography, of which produced a variety of hobbies, such as capturing pictures of small creatures or assisting in the creation of a saltwater pond in the family home backyard.

+Death

+Idso died on June 12, 2024, on his 82nd birthday.
+He is interred in the Mesa City Cemetery in Mesa, AZ, and is survived by his wife, Carolyn.